-As the board goes up to inform us there's a bloody daft 6 minutes to be added (where did you get that from you soppy Scouse twat?) we're already making replay plans, with Dukey calling shotgun for the trip down to Gloucestershire next week in Mr X's motor.
-But as time ticks down, we're all thinking the same thing.
+As the board goes up to inform us there’s a frankly daft 6 minutes to be added (where did you get that from you soppy Scouse twat?) we’re already making replay plans, with Dukey calling shotgun for the trip down to Gloucestershire next week in Mr X’s motor.
+But as time ticks down, we’re all thinking the same thing.
 One more chance.
 Just give us one. more. fucking. chance.

 Aah fuck it.
 Time’s up.
 A replay is certain.
 And then it comes.

 A big lump up the pitch is helped on towards the box, but a Cheltenham defender heads away.
 He only finds Bailey about 35 yards out and the wily old midfielder instantly pops a ball forwards to Deacon in space on the right, about 25 yards out.
 He gets it under and dances forwards.
 The defenders don’t come to meet him for some reason and he skips forward a bit more, into the box.
 Fucking hell son, stop pissing about and just hit the fucking target!!